Monarda didyma, Bee Balm

 Native Range

-Native to eastern North America from Ontario and Quebec south to Georgia and west to Michigan, growing in moist, rich woodlands, stream banks, moist meadows, and thicket edges in partial shade to full sun.
+Native to eastern North America (Maine to Michigan, south to Georgia and Tennessee), growing in moist woodland edges, stream banks, and bottomlands.

 Suggested Uses